Changing the Landscape for Parliamentary Engagement in Violence Prevention: Support to Cross-Party Caucuses and Independent Oversight Bodies

 • Training of the parliamentary staff to support cross-party caucuses and work with (new) independent bodies

-• Information campaign and social media boosting
+• Information campaigns and social media boosting

-• Events and travel to local level as not all can afford to travel to capital (venue, travel, catering, renting of equipment if needed for presentations)
+• Events and travel to local level because not all can afford to travel to the capital (venue, travel, catering, renting of equipment if needed for presentations)

-• Support to meetings, conferences and events.
+• Support to meetings, conferences and events

-• Other activities specified under entry points need to be programmed
+• Other activities specified under entry points that need to be programmed

 LIMITATIONS AND CHALLENGES